mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 CHANGE LOG

+2.3.2 --- 2020/10/03
+• Created many scripts and a spreadsheet for a planned "modular ships" version of the mod.
+I think I will be abandoning these efforts soon, however.
+• This involves the GitHub repo, only.

 2.3.1 --- 2020/07/15
-• Moved data files into a subfolder of the game's GIT directory.
+• Moved data files into a subfolder of the game's Git directory.
+• This involves the GitHub repo, only.

 2.3.0 --- 2016/08/15
 • Switched to a new and better PRNG.